Skip to content

 I took some time to admire the views around

-The Soyombo symbol’s three-pointed flame represents the prosperity of all generations, spanning the past, present, and future.
-Below the flame, the sun and moon signify Mongolia’s eternal blue sky and its unbreakable spirit.
+The Soyombo symbol, topped with a three-pointed flame, embodies the prosperity of past, present, and future generations.
+Beneath this flame, the sun and moon symbols reflect Mongolia’s eternal blue sky and its indomitable spirit.

 Apart from Genghis Khan, I believe there were pictures of 35 other Khans on the wall